Life of a Remarkable Modern Architect Walter Gropius

 Walter Gropius Bauhaus, Weimer 1919 to 1925

-The main principle at Walter Gropius Bauhaus was to familiarize the architect and artist with materials, methods and processes by going through a practical training and to merge industry with art.
-Idea was to mass produce well designed products industrially to enhance aesthetics and quality.
+The main principle at Walter Gropius Bauhaus was to familiarize the architect and artist with materials, methods and processes by going through practical training and to merge industry with art.
+The idea was to mass produce well-designed products industrially to enhance aesthetics and quality.
 Gropius created an iconic design of an armchair F 51 for his office at Bauhaus with bold design features and simple geometrical forms.

 Gropius buldings

 Johannes Itten, the Swiss sculptor and painter introduced a new course, Vorkurs, about principles of design.
-Students learned 2 dimensional design (2d) and 3 dimensional design (3d) by the use of simple basic materials of wood, paper and wire.
-The way shapes, colors, tones and textures affect the human mind and emotions was further explored and their psychological and emotional effects analyzed thoroughly.
+Students learned 2-dimensional design (2d) and 3-dimensional design (3d) by the use of simple basic materials of wood, paper and wire.
+The way shapes, colours, tones and textures affect the human mind and emotions was further explored and their psychological and emotional effects were analyzed thoroughly.

-During the years between 1919 to 1922, expressionism was prevalent and had an influence on the architect.
+During the years between 1919 to 1922, expressionism was prevalent and influenced the architect.
 The students at Bauhaus expressed their feelings and subjective emotions in the art.
-In year 1922, Johannes Itten left the school and an objective and rational approach was brought back.
-The products, that were made individually, were employed as prototypes for mass production by the use of machines in order to produce designs commercially.
-They focused on geometrical shapes, common outline, smooth surface, modern materials and primary colors becoming the aspect of Bauhaus style.
+In the year 1922, Johannes Itten left the school and an objective and rational approach was brought back.
+The products, that were made individually, were employed as prototypes for mass production by the use of machines to produce designs commercially.
+They focused on geometrical shapes, common outlines, smooth surfaces, modern materials and primary colours becoming the aspect of Bauhaus style.

 Bauhaus, Dessau 1925 to 1928